 - You’ll get hosting for multiple websites

 - The plan is claimed to handle ~25,000 monthly visitors.

-- Additional Premium perks that includes, Priority support, SuperCacher, 1 year Wildcard, and 30 Day backup
+- Additional Premium perks that include, Priority support, SuperCacher, 1-year Wildcard, and 30 Day backup

 GoGeek plan starts @ $14.95/mo – For Geeky and Pro WordPress users

 - The plan is claimed to handle ~100,000 monthly visitors.